How to Create a Weathered Wood Look

 ***NIFTY TIP ALERT***

 If you want to experiment with dark wax and aren’t sure you will like the finished look, I suggest clear waxing first.
 Then apply dark wax.
 If you decide you have too much dark wax, or don’t totally love the look, you can “erase” the dark wax with clear wax.
+Alternatively, you can mix clear and dark wax together to lessen the intensity of dark wax.

 ***NIFTY TIP ALERT #2***